 7 steps to become a business owner and quit freelancing

 If your workload has piled up to the point you can’t handle it on your own, congratulations!
 It sounds like you’re ready to take it to the next level and start your own business.
 Naturally, you’re wondering how to build your own company.
 And how do you even get from being a fly-solo freelancer to running a business and managing staff?
 The thought probably gives you the jitters.
-We’re here to help by discussing the steps to become a business owner — and a successful one, for that matter.
+We’re here to help by discussing the steps to becoming a business owner — and a successful one, for that matter.

 Build your brand

 Running a business is bigger than freelancing.
 The “how to start a business” manual is not the same for everyone.
 But creating your brand matters beyond words.
 So, aim high and strive for outstanding customer experience and client retention.
 Setting these two goals will get you in the right mindset and focused on scaling your business.
 One of the first steps to start your own business and achieve these goals is to build your brand before building your client base.

 Building your brand is a long process that requires consistent effort.
 Here is what it includes:

 - Competitive research: Knowing what other service providers in your niche are offering will help you adjust your services and offerings to stay competitive.
 You might realize that you need to hire people with skills complementary to yours to offer integrated solutions.
 For example, if you provide writing services, you can enrich your team with SEO and social media specialists to attract clients that want to implement a digital marketing strategy.

 - Market research: Although you already know a lot about your target market, it’s best to dig deeper and create buyer personas to optimize your marketing efforts.
 Competitive and market research will also help you figure out the demand in your niche so that you plan your expansion strategy accordingly.